This battle between the Sparrow and Casper will dive into two beds that offer quality materials and adaptability.

 Comparing Firmness (Support & Feel)

-Alexander offers multiple Firmness options so shoppers can choose a feel that best suits them, and Casper’s zoned design should offer personalized pressure relief that adapts to the sleeper’s weight and position.
+Sparrow offers multiple Firmness options so shoppers can choose a feel that best suits them, and Casper’s zoned design should offer personalized pressure relief that adapts to the sleeper’s weight and position.

-The Alexander should have a somewhat slower response time than the Casper, though deeper layers should respond quicker than the upper layers.
+The Sparrow should have a somewhat slower response time than the Casper, though deeper layers should respond quicker than the upper layers.
 The Casper materials should reshape quickly when compressed.
 A faster response time should allow the materials to reshape quickly as you move around, allowing for easier repositioning.

 Comparing Sinkage and Bounce

 This is the area where these two products will likely differ the most.
 The Signature should provide a deep hug, more like the traditional memory feel, while the Casper should present with a gentle cradle.
-Those who like to sleep “in” the mattress might opt for Alexander, while those who want to stay “on top” might prefer the other.
+Those who like to sleep “in” the mattress might opt for Sparrow, while those who want to stay “on top” might prefer the other.

 Both items should provide moderate bounce which should ease in repositioning.
 Anyone who considers this a major concern might want to opt for Casper as its upper layers tends to be a little springier and more responsive.